omkarcloud/botasaurus/README.md

 )
 ```

-You can also pass a list of proxies, and the proxy will be randomly selected:
+You can also pass a list of proxies, and the proxy will be automatically rotated:

 ```python
 @browser(